msgtobala/RESP-CLI/README.md

 Spoiler Alert!!!😜 - I am a Newbie to bash script.
 Please forgive me for the worst syntax.
 Also, feel free to contribute to improve it.

+## Supported Flaours

+1. Ubuntu
+2. macOS
+3. Windows(only with WSL).Read this to see how to run this script in windows <https://www.thewindowsclub.com/how-to-run-sh-or-shell-script-file-in-windows-10>

 ## How to use

 1. Navigate to your React project\